 When local reset is turned on, operating the Up and Down push-buttons simultaneously for more than two seconds in the display mode will reset the timer.
+The set time Set t will remain unchanged.

 To check the status of the local reset function select 'LOC-rSEt' from the menu and press P which will reveal if the function is 'On' or 'OFF'.
 If required press the Up or Down button to change the setting, followed by the E button to return to the main menu.